Sam Adams (Oregon politician): Portland City Council

 In a 2004 election for a seat on the Portland City Council, Adams received fewer votes than candidate Nick Fish in the primary election, but Adams won the general election.

 Adams ran an unsuccessful campaign to rejoin city council in 2020.
 From 2020 to 2023, he served as director of strategic innovations for the office of Portland Mayor Ted Wheeler.

 As city commissioner, ran the Portland Bureau of Transportation and the Portland Bureau of Environmental Services.
 He also served as Portland City Council's liaison to the Arts and Culture and Small Business communities.
 As part of managing the Bureau of Transportation, he inherited the responsibility to oversee the development of the Portland Aerial Tram, which opened to the public in January 2007.

-Adams and his staff maintained a blog highlighting their activities in the community, especially pertaining to Adams' priorities such as arts and culture, livability and environment, and transportation.
+Adams and his staff maintained a blog highlighting their activities in the community, especially pertaining to Adams's priorities such as arts and culture, livability and environment, and transportation.